Profiles

 Profiles extend the core ADL specification with domain-specific requirements, members, and validation rules.
 They enable regulated industries and specialized use cases to build on ADL without modifying the core spec.

-Use profiles when your agents need to comply with industry regulations (HIPAA, SOC2, PCI-DSS) or organizational governance requirements.
+When to use profiles — use profiles when your agents need to comply with industry regulations (HIPAA, SOC2, PCI-DSS) or organizational governance requirements.
 Profiles add structured compliance tracking without changing core ADL semantics.

 Overview